 Preparing for the Job

-Check back soon for the HOOS Guide to Student Employment which governs the employment of all students who work both on-campus and off-campus work-study jobs.
+Click here for the Hoos Guide to Student Employment which governs the employment of all students who work both on-Grounds and off-Grounds Work-Study jobs.

 Search for Opportunities